avinashcodes/callbag-flat-map/README.md

 # callbag-flat-map 👜

-A callbag operator that creates and flates to the new source whenever original source emits
+A callbag operator that creates and flattens to the new source whenever original source emits

 `npm install callbag-flat-map`